alxmra/radux/README.md

 cd src/cpp
 cmake -B build
 cmake --build build
-sudo cmake --install build
 ```

-The binary will be installed to `bin/radux-menu` in the project directory.
-(I felt like having a more specific name like this, but you may change it just to `radux` like I did)
+The binary will be automatically copied to `bin/radux-menu` in the project directory (I felt like having a more specific name like this, but you may change it just to `radux` like I did).

 ### From releases